 It is hard to mess up this vegan Kaju Katli but there is one part where you do need to exercise some technique: the making of the sugar syrup.
 Make it too thin and it will keep your katli from solidifying.
 Make it too thick and the burfi will harden up on you instead of staying soft and mellifluous, the way it should.

 Here's the recipe.
 A glorious Diwali to all readers of Holy Cow!
 May your new year be sweet and filled with all of your favorite things.

-- 1 cup cashew nuts, powdered in a clean coffee grinder or blender with 1 tsp of cornstarch.
-You want a fine powder with no pieces of cashew in there.
+- 1 cup cashews (powdered in a clean coffee grinder or blender with 1 teaspoon of cornstarch.
+You want a fine powder with no pieces of cashew in there.)

 - Place the sugar and water in a saucepan and let it come to a boil.
 Lower the heat to simmer, add the cardamom and saffron, and let the syrup cook about five minutes.
 Check it regularly to see if it has achieved a one-thread consistency.
 What this means is that when you place a drop of the hot sugar syrup on the tip of your thumb (don’t burn yourself) and touch the tip pf your forefinger to it, the syrup should pull up in a short thread as you separate the thumb and forefinger.
 If that is too complicated just get yourself a candy thermometer and take the syrup off the heat when the temperature reaches 225 degrees Fahrenheit.
 Easy.

 - Heat a nonstick saucepan over low heat.
 Add the cashew powder and cook, stirring, about two minutes or until it is warmed through.
 Then add the sugar syrup to it.
 Turn off the heat and mix well.
 The mixture will start pulling away from the sides of the pan.